 - Fever 101° to 103° F.

 - Weight loss.

 - Stillbirth or persistent infection in the newborn.

 A combination of signs and serologic test results provides the most effective diagnostic technique.

-- The organism can be found in the blood for the first 7 to 10 days and then moving to the kidneys.
+- The organism can be found in the blood for the first 7 to 10 days and then move to the kidneys.

 - After 7 to 10 days, the organism can be found in fresh urine.
 The serologic methods consist of fluorescent antibody, agglutination test, and ELISA test.

 - The most commonly used for diagnosis of Leptospirosis is the microscopic agglutination test (MAT). definitive confirmation of

 - Leptospirosis is made by the isolation of the organism from the urine or tissue of infected animals.

 The infected animal should be isolated from the other animal to avoid the spread of the disease.